-At June 30, 2023, the carrying amount of the School's deposits with banks was \$351,441 and the balance per the financial institution at that date was \$375,316.
-The difference represents outstanding checks at June 30, 2023.
-The entire bank balance was covered by Federal Deposit Insurance Corporation (FDIC) coverage.
+At June 30, 2024, the carrying amount of the School's deposits with banks was \$599,588 and the balance per the financial institution at that date was \$654,031.
+The difference represents outstanding checks at June 30, 2024.
+Of the bank balance, \$250,000 was covered by Federal Deposit Insurance Corporation (FDIC) coverage and the remaining \$404,031 was collateralized with pledged securities held by the pledging bank's agent in the Tribe's name.

 As required under P.L.
-105-277, Section 111, the School has collateralized all unspent restricted funds received from federal agencies either through FDIC insurance or collateral held in the School's name.
+105-277, Section 111, the School has collateralized all unspent restricted funds received from federal agencies either through FDIC insurance or collateral held in the Tribe's name.